Bridge Financing Definition, How It Works & Examples

 IPO Bridge Financing

 In the world of investment banking, bridge financing is a method used by companies before their initial public offering.
 This type of financing is designed to cover the expenses that are associated with the IPO.
 It tends to be short-term in nature.
-Once the IPO has run its course, the capital raised from the offering pays off the liabilities of the loan.
+Once the IPO is completed, the capital raised from the offering pays off the liabilities of the loan.

 The funds from IPO bridge financing tend to be supplied by an investment bank that is underwriting the new issue.
 As a form of payment for this financing, the company will give a number of shares to the underwriters.
-This would be at a discount price and would offset the loan.
+This would be at a discount price in order to offset the loan.

 Example of Bridge Financing

 Let’s say Company X needs $10 million in financing to expand its business.
-They currently have $6 million but need to make up the $4 million by the end of the month.
-In order to keep up with their needs, they could take out a $4 million bridge loan to bridge the gap.
+They currently have $6 million but need the remaining $4 million by the end of the month.
+In order to fulfill their needs, they could take out a $4 million bridge loan to bridge the financial gap.

-Once their business has expanded with the capital, they can use the capital gained by their larger business operations to pay back the loan.
+Once their business has grown thanks to the new capital, they can use the revenue generated through expanded business operations to pay back the loan.

 FAQs on Bridge Financing

-The average interest rate on a bridge loan tends to be between 8.5% and 10.5%.
-This makes them far more expensive than a traditional, long-term financing option.
+The average interest rate on a bridge loan tends to be between 8.5% and 10.5% plus closing costs.
+This makes these loans far more expensive than a traditional, long-term financing option.